 Romans 8:28 teaches us that God works for our good.
 We are loved by God and are called to follow Him.

-But that’s where this promise is totally tied in verse 28 to what happens in verse 29 and 30, where God tells us what his purpose is for us.
+But that’s where this promise totally ties in verse 28 to what happens in verses 29 and 30.
+Where God tells us what his purpose is for us.
 “All things work together for good for those who are called according to his purpose.”
 What is his purpose?
-His purpose is that we might be conformed to the image of his Son, that we might be conformed to the image of Jesus.
+His purpose is that we might be conformed to the image of his Son.
+That we might be conformed to the image of Jesus.
 More and more every day, and ultimately those whom he’s called he has also justified.
 Those he’s justified he’s also glorified.
-Ultimately in heaven we will be glorified, fully conformed into the image of Jesus, and that’s what all things are working together toward.
+Ultimately in heaven, we will be glorified, fully conformed into the image of Jesus.
+And that’s what all things are working together toward.
 And that is the greatest good, that we might be like Jesus, look like Jesus.
-That our lives would be conformed to his image.
+That our lives would conform to his image.

-So I encourage you, even as I pray and think about certain situations in my own life, your life, God, thank you for this promise.
+So I encourage you, even as I pray and think about certain situations in my own life and your life.
+God, thank you for this promise.
 Thank you for this reminder that you are ultimately in control of all things, even the worst things.
 Even the things that we least understand.
-That you who are all wise are ultimately in control and that you’re working all these things together for our good, for the good of those who love you, who have been called according to your purpose, that you’re gonna carry out this purpose in our lives.
+That you who are all wise are ultimately in control and that you’re working all these things together for our good and for the good of those who love you.
+And who have been called according to your purpose, that you’re gonna carry out this purpose in our lives.
 You’re gonna bring us more and more into the image of Jesus, that we’re gonna know and enjoy and delight in you more at the end of this journey when it’s all said and done, in greater ways than we can even fathom right now.